alikaragoz/alikaragoz.net/README.md

 - The images should be placed into : `/public/photos/picture.jpg`
 - The images should be placed into : `/public/thumbnails/picture_thumbnail.jpg` (Note the extension of the thumbnails `_thumbnail.jpg`)
 - To pick a specific image for the thumbnails just do that `![x](/photos/picture.jpg)`

+Take a look at this script : [`post.command`](https://github.com/alikaragoz/alikaragoz.net/blob/master/doc/post.command).
+It resizes, uploads and generates a post automatically for you.
+You only need to put images in the same folder as `post.command` and double click on it.
+**Note:** Before using this script, open it and edit the variables inside accordingly to your preferences.

 ##Todo
 - Better management of images